budulinek/arduino-modbus-rtu-tcp-gateway/README.md

       Rx0 <-> RO
       Pin 6 <-> DE,RE

-Here is my setup:
+Here is my HW setup:
 Terminal shield + Arduino Nano + W5500 ethernet shield (RobotDyn) + TTL to RS485 module (HW automatic flow control)
 <img src="/pics/HW.jpg" alt="01" style="zoom:100%;" />

+You can either:
+- ** Download and flash my pre-compiled firmware** from "Releases".
+- **Compile your own firmware**.
 Download this repository (all *.ino files) and open arduino-modbus-rtu-tcp-gateway.ino in Arduino IDE.
 Download all required libraries (they are available in "library manager").
 If you want, you can check the default factory settings (can be later changed via web interface) and advanced settings (can only be changed in the sketch).
 Compile and upload your program to Arduino.

-Connect your Arduino to ethernet, connect your Modbus RTU slaves to MAX485 module.
-Use your web browser to access the web interface on default IP  http://192.168.1.254   Enjoy :-)
+Connect your Arduino to ethernet and use your web browser to access the web interface on default IP:  http://192.168.1.254 Enjoy :-)

 ## Where can I learn more about Modbus protocols?